Alexander-Miller/treemacs/README.md

 ## Keymap [WIP]

 Activation functions are unbound by default.
 It's left up to users to find the most convenient key binds.
+`treemacs-refresh` may also be called from outside the treemacs window and might therefore need its own global binding.

 | Action                   | Description                                                                                                                                                                                      |
 |--------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|